AviatrixSystems/Docs/HowTos/openvpn_client_faq.rst

 What user devices are VPN client software supported?
 ----------------------------------------------------------
-Windows, MAC, Linux, Chromebook, Android and iOS devices are supported.
+Typical VPN client software on Windows, MAC, Linux, Chromebook, Android and iOS devices are supported.
-If you were asked to use Aviatrix VPN Client Windows, MAC, Linux and FreeBSD are supported
+If you are using Aviatrix VPN Client for OpenVPN with SAML authentication, only Windows, MAC, Linux and FreeBSD are supported.

 I have a token generator for my Okta account.
 How do I use it?